asulibraries/islandora-repo/README.md

 # Configuration Management

 The site uses the config_split module to separate out deployment-specific configurations and secrets.
 The base configurations for KEEP and PRISM are in `config/sync` and `config/prism`, respectively.
-Each also has site-specific configuration directories, `config/env_keep` and `config/env_prism` which *are not* included in the Git repository and need to be added manually:
+Each also has site-specific configuration directories, `config/env_keep` and `config/env_prism` which *are not* included in the Git repository and need to be added manually.
+You can view the config_split configuration files for [KEEP](config/sync/config_split.config_split.env_keep.yml) and [PRISM](config/prism/config_split.config_split.env_prism.yml) to see what is currently included.

-- hdl.settings
-- islandora.settings
-- islandora_iiif.settings
-- key.key.islandora_rsa_key
-- recaptcha_v3.settings

 Two other splits, "Development Config" and "AWS Deployment", need to be enabled using the sites' settings.php file.
 E.g. for AWS deployment, add `$config['config_split.config_split.aws_deployment']['status'] = TRUE;`.
 Most of the configurations for both of these are included in the Git repository.
 The one exception, in AWS Deployment, is `smtp.settings.yml` needs to be added manually.
 E.g.